malekbenz/malekbenz/_posts/2016-08-10-Serving-static-content-with-AspNet-core.md

 ![CMD](/images/dotnet/webserver01.png){:class="img-responsive" :max-width="80%"}

-## Add the Kestrel package
+## Add the Kestrel & StaticFiles packages

-Update the project.json file to add the Kestrel HTTP server package as a dependency:
+Update the project.json file to add the Kestrel HTTP server & StaticFiles packages as a dependency:

 ```
     {